 According to Statista, gross annual revenue earned via mobile users is projected to exceed $189 billion by 2020 and retailers everywhere want a piece of that market share.
 However, Forrester notes, that this is one revolution that is consumer-driven, and retailers have been slow to get on board.
 The industry-wide belief is that mobile is but one of several development channels, or in layman’s terms, revenue sources.
-A recent Forrester survey indicates that only a quarter of all retailers and ecommerce businesses believe that the growing number of mobile users merit directing development energies to this demographic.
+A recent Forrester survey indicates that only a quarter of all retailers and eCommerce businesses believe that the growing number of mobile users merit directing development energies to this demographic.

 Multi-Purpose Apps are the Future of Mobile

 The projected future for mobile users is the aggregator app.
-Currently in widespread use, it is expected to advance in both sophistication and popularity.
+Currently, in widespread use, it is expected to advance in both sophistication and popularity.
 Why?
 These apps collect requested content from multiple online sources and present it in an easy-to-use interface.
-One such example are the breaking news apps.
+One such example is the breaking news apps.
 Such apps respect a user’s time and provide convenience as users do not have to collect numerous speed-robbing apps nor troll several websites for information.

 Aggregators with shopping functions greatly enhance the mobile user’s experience.
-They facilitate informational updates along with, for example, ordering a car service, clothing and household goods, or even dinner.
-Forward thinking app developers realize that not every mobile user is a retail consumer.
+They facilitate informational updates along with, for example, ordering a car service, clothing, and household goods, or even dinner.
+Forward-thinking app developers realize that not every mobile user is a retail consumer.
 App Annie, which surveys and reports on trends in this industry, notes that from 2011 through 2015, mobile games have grown from under 50% to generate over 85% of the mobile app market revenue.
 Worldwide, that figure represents almost $35 billion in sales.

 Mobile Apps = Conversions

-To conclude, the majority of internet users on mobile device depend on apps to enhance their user experiences.
-Aggregate apps which compile data from numerous sources and present it in one easy to scan format will propel the industry forward.
-Gaming apps are most popular, but retailers face a great opportunity to adapt their business models to acknowledge mobile users.
+To conclude, the majority of internet users on mobile devices depend on apps to enhance their user experiences.
+Aggregate apps that compile data from numerous sources and present it in one easy to scan format will propel the industry forward.
+Gaming apps are the most popular, but retailers face a great opportunity to adapt their business models to acknowledge mobile users.
 This can be accomplished by building apps that are easy for those using cell phones and tablets to access information online and convert to customers.

 Recognize the need, but not sure how to move forward with your mobile site’s web development?
 Since 2003, the professionals at Active Web Group have serviced businesses of all sizes and industries.
 With proven expertise in Web Development, Programming, Search Engine Optimization, Pay-Per-Click Advertising, Web Design, Email Marketing, Social Media Marketing, Digital Brand Management, and Content Development our professionals can provide the tools to help your online business to succeed.
 Contact us to arrange for a free consultation.
 If you’d prefer, give us a call at (800) 978-3417 today!